khinsen/MMTK/Doc/mmtk.rst

 Transformation objects specify a general displacement consisting of a rotation around the origin of the coordinate system followed by a translation.
-They are defined in the module Scientific.Geometry, but for convenience the module MMTK contains a reference to them as well.
-Transformation objects corresponding to pure translations can be created with Translation(*displacement*); transformation objects describing pure rotations withRotation(*axis*, *angle*) or Rotation(*rotation_matrix*).
+They are defined in the module ``Scientific.Geometry``, but for convenience the module ``MMTK`` contains a reference to them as well.
+Transformation objects corresponding to pure translations can be created with ``Translation(displacement)``; transformation objects describing pure rotations with ``Rotation(axis, angle)`` or ``Rotation(rotation_matrix)``.
 Multiplication of transformation objects returns a composite transformation.

-The translational component of any transformation can be obtained by calling the method translation(); the rotational component is obtained analogously with rotation().
-The displacement vector for a pure translation can be extracted with the method displacement(), a tuple of axis and angle can be extracted from a pure rotation by calling axisAndAngle().
+The translational component of any transformation can be obtained by calling the method ``translation()``; the rotational component is obtained analogously with ``rotation()``.
+The displacement vector for a pure translation can be extracted with the method ``displacement()``, a tuple of axis and angle can be extracted from a pure rotation by calling ``axisAndAngle()``.

 .. _atom_property:

 Atomic property objects
 -----------------------

-Many properties in a molecular system are defined for each individual atom: position, velocity, mass, etc. Such properties are represented in special objects, defined in module MMTK: :class:`MMTK.ParticleProperties.ParticleScalar` for scalar quantities, :class:`MMTK.ParticleProperties.ParticleVector` for vector quantities, and :class:`MMTK.ParticleProperties.ParticleTensor` for rank-2 tensors.
+Many properties in a molecular system are defined for each individual
+atom: position, velocity, mass, etc. Such properties are represented in special objects, defined in module MMTK:
+:class:`MMTK.ParticleProperties.ParticleScalar` for scalar quantities, :class:`MMTK.ParticleProperties.ParticleVector` for vector quantities, and :class:`MMTK.ParticleProperties.ParticleTensor` for rank-2
+tensors.
 All these objects can be indexed with an atom object to retrieve or change the corresponding value.
 Standard arithmetic operations are also defined, as well as some useful methods.

 Configurations
 --------------

-A configuration object, represented by the class :class:`MMTK.ParticlePropertiesConfiguration` is a special variant of a :class:`MMTK.ParticleProperties.ParticleVector` object.
+A configuration object, represented by the class :class:`MMTK.ParticleProperties.Configuration` is a special variant of a :class:`MMTK.ParticleProperties.ParticleVector` object.
 In addition to the atomic coordinates of a universe, it stores geometric parameters of a universe that are subject to change, e.g. the edge lengths of the elementary cell of a periodic universe.
 Every universe has a current configuration, which is what all operations act on by default.
-It is also the configuration that is updated by minimizations, molecular dynamics, etc. The current configuration can be obtained by calling the method configuration().
+It is also the configuration that is updated by minimizations, molecular dynamics, etc. The current configuration can be obtained by calling the method ``configuration()``.

-There are two ways to create configuration objects: by making a copy of the current configuration (withcopy(universe.configuration()), or by reading a configuration from a :ref:`trajectory` file.
+There are two ways to create configuration objects: by making a copy of the current configuration (with ``universe.copyConfiguration()``, or by reading a configuration from a :ref:`trajectory <Trajectories>`.

 Minimization and Molecular Dynamics
 ###################################

-.. _trajectory:
+.. _Trajectories:

 Trajectories
 ============